ACS Assessment Tool for Chemistry in Two-Year College Programs

 - Share the tool internally.

-- Use the Guidelines.
+- Use the ACS Guidelines as a reference.

 - Work on one section at a time.

-With the exception of Section XII, the self-study tool sections can be completed in any order.
+With the exception of Section XII, the assessment tool sections can be completed in any order.
 Users of the tool have recommended starting with whichever section seems easiest, putting the tool aside for a day or two, then starting another section.

 - Plan ahead.